CodeFetch/router-u-boot/README.md

 Known issues
 ------------

 ~~Current release is not loading kernel from some versions of TP-Link's official firmware.
-If you want to use the so-called OFW in any of supported TP-Link's router, do not use this modification.
-I am working on a solution for this issue.~~
+If you want to use the so-called OFW in any of supported TP-Link's router, do not use this modification.~~

 Modifications, changes
 ----------------------